 Internet privacy is becoming a growing concern these days for people of all ages.
-Companies track your behavior across websites to serve you with highly relevant advertisements.
+Companies track your behavior across websites to serve you with highly relevant advertisements, making it essential for you to have an encrypted online connection.
+Experience supreme AES 256-bit encryption with PureVPN’s 7-day trial in just $0.99.

 Governments monitor every move you make to predict your behavior and control you better.
 And cybercriminals leave no stone unturned to steal your data for their nefarious purposes!